 A 20 oz bottle of Gatorade contains 48g of sugar, which is the same amount found in some cans of soda.
 These sugars provide plenty of fuel for physical activity lasting longer than 70 minutes, but they are unnecessary in many situations.

-If you’re trying to lose weight, working out for less than an hour, and/or prefer to get your calories from whole food sources, sugar-free Gatorade alternatives can help you stay hydrated without adding sugar and calories.
+If you’re trying to lose weight, working out for less than an hour, and/or prefer to get your calories from whole food sources, sugar-free options can help you stay hydrated without adding sugar and calories.

 The main benefit of a sports drink is to help you stay hydrated.
 This requires both water and electrolytes as you lose electrolytes through your sweat.